Indian Wildlife (Protection) Act: Schedule I

 The olive ridley is very oceanic in the Eastern Pacific and probably elsewhere too.
 Large arribadas of olive ridleys still occur in Pacific Costa Rica, primarily at Nancite and Ostional and Pacific Mexico at La Escobilla, Oaxaca.

-Olive ridleys have been internationally categorised as an endangered species.
+Olive ridleys have been internationally categorised as a Vulnerable species.
 The direct harvest of adults and eggs, incidental capture in commercial fisheries and loss of nesting habitat are the main threats to this species.
 In India, olive ridleys were taken in tens of thousands for the markets of West Bengal in the late 1970s and early 1980s, after the advent of mechanization in the fishing sector.
 This declined after the implementation of the Indian Wildlife (Protection) Act, 1972 enforced by the forest department and coast guard.
 It has been listed as a Schedule I species in the Act, thereby being offered maximum protection.
 However, rapid development of Orissa’s coastline threatens one of the only three arribadas that occur in the world.
 Nesting and nearshore habitats of ridleys in other parts of the subcontinent also face mounting threats, although these sites tend to receive less attention.